Find out how to make renovations to your home in France. Learn the French property safety standards and how to create a holiday sublet for rent.

 Whether you want to build or decorate an entire house or just need a hook to hang a picture, then head to giants like Bricorama, Leroy Merlin, Mr. Bricolage or Point P. Ciffréo Bona specialises in building materials, and Kiloutou has for hire all the equipment or machinery you need, from a digger to a damp detector.

-While most of the DIY stores will sell some laminate and wood flooring and tiles, Mondial Moquette offers a wider range of flooring as well as carpets, while Saint Maclou specialises in flooring, carpets, wallpapers and paints.
+While most of the DIY stores sell laminate and wood flooring and tiles, Mondial Moquette offers a wider range of flooring as well as carpets, while Saint Maclou specialises in flooring, carpets, wallpapers, and paints.

 Castorama sells all things practical for inside and outside the house – including the kitchen sink.
 Lapeyre sells fixtures and fittings for kitchens, bathrooms and doors, and offers an installation service.